3tw/token-program-solana/README.md

 ## Notes
 One of the shortcomings of this app is that it relies on a third-party wallet provider ([solana-wallets-vue](https://github.com/lorisleiva/solana-wallets-vue)) to connect to a user's wallet.
 The connection to the wallet is returned synchronously, preventing smooth routing UX.
 When the app is mounted we cannot wait this information in an asynchronous way, which may result in a flash of content.
+On top of that, sometimes the request's fail or they take to long.
+There is no additional retry logic or timeouts, since optimization in this area is not a concern of this exercise.

 ### Goals
 I would like to take a closer look at the [solana-wallets-vue](https://github.com/lorisleiva/solana-wallets-vue) to find out if we can find out if the wallet is  `connected` asynchronously.